ryanyuan42/ryanyuan42.github.io/about/index.md

 3 Years being undergraduate in Shanghai University of Finance and Economics.
 1 Year being an exchange student in University of California, Berkeley.
 1.5 Year being a graudate student in North Carolina State University.
-some time watching netflix and taking photos. some tiem reading nerdy stuff.
+some time watching netflix and taking photos.
+some time reading nerdy stuff.

 ### Build this to：
 * Record life